hashicorp/learn-terraform-aws-dynamodb-scale/README.md

 ## Clean up infrastructure

+Destroy your table.

 1. Destroy

-    1. Note: Destroying a DynamoDB table automatically destroys any items in the table.
+- Note: Destroying a DynamoDB table automatically destroys any items in the table.

 ## Next steps